 - 1 (3- to 4-pound) fresh ham hocks (can be 1 large one or 2 small ones)

 - 1/2 teaspoon pepper

-- 1 teaspoon dried sage, chopped fine or rubbed
+- 1 teaspoon dried sage (finely chopped or rubbed)

 - 1 tablespoon shortening